trevormee/TCP-Weather-Alert-System-/README.md

 ## Current Functionality
 The user currently has the following options for the weather alert system...
+- **Initial Connection**
+    - The user will be prompted to enter the hostname/IP address of the server to connect to.
+For simplicity you can just type ``localhost`` and it will connect you to the IP address at 127.0.0.1.
 - **Pre-login**
   - `1` Login
     - Prompts the user to enter their username